1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 `SERIALIZABLE`

 All statements of the current transaction can only see rows committed before the first query or data-modification statement was executed in this transaction.
 If a pattern of reads and writes among concurrent serializable transactions would create a situation which could not have occurred for any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a `serialization_failure` error.

+The transaction access mode determines whether the transaction is read/write or read-only.
+Read/write is the default.